pwa-builder/PWABuilder/docs/home/resources.md

 ## *30 Days of PWA*

 *30 Days of PWA* is a blog series that teaches progressive web app concepts from the very basics to more advanced practices.
-It's a great place to start if you're looking for some more in depth explanation of PWA concepts.
+It's a great place to start if you're looking for a more in depth explanation of PWA concepts.

 You can start from the very beginning [here](https://microsoft.github.io/win-student-devs/#/30DaysOfPWA/core-concepts/01), or you can jump into a specifically themed week of content: